john-paul-ruf/my-nft-gen/README.md

  - times - the number of times to pixelate from lower to upper during the total frame count
  - glitchChance - the percent chance this effect could apply to a given frame

+### Primary Effects
+Primary effects are single layer effects.
+Primary effects are composited into the final image based on the order that they are added to the primary effect array of the project class.

+#### Amp Effect
+Creates a wheel of 'rays' based on the sparsity factor that spins based on the speed.
+##### Config Values
+ - invertLayers - False: fuzzy layer composites on the bottom, True: fuzzy layer composites over the top
+ - layerOpacity - the opacity of the top, non-fuzzy, layer
+ - underLayerOpacity - the opacity of the bottom, fuzzy, layer
+ - sparsityFactor - Array: Randomly picks from the array to draw a 'ray' every X angle
+ - stroke - the weight of the outer ray
+ - thickness - the weight of the inner ray
+ - accentRange - Dynamic Range: the weight to oscillate the fuzzy layer over the total frames by the number of feather times
+ - blurRange - Dynamic Range: the amount of blur to apply to the fuzzy layer over the total frames by the number of feather times
+ - featherTimes - Range: the number of times to apply the accent range and blur range over the total number of frames
+ - speed - Range: spin this amount of angle
+ - length - Length of the line to draw
+ - lineStart - From the center, where to start the line
+ - center - Where the center of the amp is in the overall composition
+ - innerColor - ColorPicker: the color for the thickness
+ - outerColor - ColorPicker: the color for the stroke and accent